Undergraduate Course

 • Strategies of Economic Development

-Our Department of Sociology was ranked 59th globally and 10th in the UK for sociology in the QS World University Rankings by Subject (2023).
+Our Department of Sociology and Criminology were ranked 73rd globally and top 15 in the UK for sociology in the QS World University Rankings by Subject 2024.
 Meanwhile our Department of Government is one of the most prestigious in Europe, ranked 2nd in the UK for research outputs in politics and international studies (Grade Point Average, Research Excellence Framework 2021).
-The Department of Economics is 18th in the UK in the QS World University Rankings by Subject (2023).
+The Department of Economics is top 25 in the UK for economics and econometrics in the QS World University Rankings by Subject 2024.

 Why we're great.